Katson-com/docs/docs/centralq-chat/whitepaper.md

 ### User Workflow
 The workflow in CentralQ Chat is straightforward yet powerful:

-1. **Upload Documents**: Users start by uploading their Business Central-related documents.
-This could include guides, manuals, or any relevant material that they want the AI to use for providing personalized answers.
+1. **Upload Documents (for guidance queries)**: Users can start by uploading their Business Central-related documents.
+This could include guides, manuals, or any relevant material that they want the AI to use for providing personalized answers for guidance.
-2. **Ask Questions**: Through an intuitive chat interface, users can ask any operational questions about Business Central.
-These could range from basic queries to complex requests for information.
+2. **Ask Questions**: Through an intuitive chat interface, users can ask:
+    - Operational questions about Business Central for guidance.
+    - Business questions about their data (e.g., "What were my total sales last month?") to the **Data Insights Agent**.
-3. **Receive AI-Generated Responses**: CentralQ Chat employs advanced AI algorithms to analyze the query, search through the available knowledge base, and generate accurate, context-relevant answers.
+3. **Receive AI-Generated Responses**:
+    - For guidance queries, CentralQ Chat employs advanced AI algorithms to analyze the query, search through the available knowledge base (private documents, Microsoft Learn, Community Knowledge), and generate accurate, context-relevant answers.
+    - For data queries, the **Data Insights Agent** processes the request, queries your live Business Central data, and returns answers often accompanied by visualizations.

-For more detailes on usage, visit our [getting started](https://docs.katson.com/centralq-chat/getting-started/) page.
+For more detailes on usage, visit our [getting started](./getting-started.md) page and the [Data Insights Agent Getting Started](./data-insights/getting-started.md) page.

 ### Behind the Scenes
 CentralQ Chat's efficacy lies in its sophisticated backend processes:

-- **AI Models and Technology**: At its core, CentralQ Chat utilizes cutting-edge AI models, including OpenAI's GPT-4, to understand user queries and generate responses.
+- **AI Models and Technology**: At its core, CentralQ Chat utilizes cutting-edge AI models, including `gpt-4o` and `gpt-4o-mini` (orchestrated based on the request), to understand user queries and generate responses.
-- **Ranking Mechanism**: To source information, CentralQ Chat applies a smart ranking system.
+- **Ranking Mechanism (for guidance queries)**: To source information for guidance, CentralQ Chat applies a smart ranking system.
 This system prioritizes sources based on user settings – private documents are usually given the highest priority, followed by Microsoft Learn and Community Knowledge.
 The AI then combines insights from these sources to provide the most comprehensive answer possible.
+- **Data Insights Agent Processing**: When a data-related question is posed:
+    - The agent interprets the natural language query.
+    - It generates Python code to interact with relevant Business Central APIs.
+    - This code is executed in a secure, isolated environment to fetch the necessary data.
+    - The retrieved data is then processed, and visualizations are often created.
+    - Finally, a natural language response, along with any charts or graphs, is presented to the user.
+    - Users can inspect the agent's methodology via the "Thoughts" section.
+For more technical details, see [How the Data Insights Agent Works](./data-insights/how-it-works.md).

 ![CentralQ Chat Architecture](../assets/img/centralq-chat-architecture.png)

 ### Chat Interface
-CentralQ Chat’s interface is designed for ease of use and efficiency:
+CentralQ Chat's interface is designed for ease of use and efficiency:

 - **User-Friendly Design**: The chat interface is clean, intuitive, and easy to navigate, ensuring users of all technical backgrounds can interact with it without difficulty.
 - **Interactive Features**: Users can engage in a dynamic conversation with the AI, ask follow-up questions, and receive in-depth information.
 This interactive nature allows for a more engaging and productive user experience.